What To Do If Your Partner Is Exhibiting Controlling Behavior

 When trying to identify if your partner is being controlling, ask yourself if their behavior regularly makes you feel belittled or insecure, or if you feel that they’re convincing or forcing you to make choices you’re unhappy with.
 If you’re not sure, trusted friends and family who have witnessed your dynamic may be able to help you identify red flags.
 A qualified therapist may also be able to assist you with the identification process.

 Learning more about where this behavior may come from can also help you identify if you’re in a relationship with someone controlling.
 People are diverse, and there’s no one-size-fits-all explanation for someone who shows controlling tendencies.
 However, getting familiar with a few of the most common explanations or sources of it may be helpful to you.

-Why Do Men Try to Control You?
+Why Do Some People Try to Control Their Partners?